Table of Contents

 The point is, everyone will have different reasons that trigger that urge to drink.
-The best way to beat them is to develop healthy coping mechanisms, while remembering your reason why you want to get sober.
+The best way to beat them is to develop healthy coping mechanisms, while remembering the reason why you want to get sober.

 Effects of Alcohol on the Brain Long-Term

-Although alcohol is legal and drinking it, even excessively, is often seen as socially permissible, heavy alcohol consumption is linked to a whole host of health issues including brain problems, especially in the long-term.
+Although alcohol is legal and drinking it, even excessively, is often seen as socially permissible, heavy alcohol consumption is linked to a whole host of health issues including brain problems, especially in the long term.

 Alcohol use has been identified as a risk factor for dementia, as well as general cognitive decline.
 One review of the literature published on this found: “Heavy alcohol use was associated with changes in brain structures, cognitive impairments, and an increased risk of all types of dementia.”

-A stroke happens when something stops blood supply to a part of the brain, or when a blood vessel in the brain bursts.
-It can result in lasting brain damage, long-term disability and can be fatal.
+A stroke happens when something stops the blood supply to a part of the brain, or when a blood vessel in the brain bursts.
+It can result in lasting brain damage, and long-term disability and can be fatal.
 A meta review found that heavy alcohol consumption can increase the risk of stroke.

 Alcoholic Brain vs Normal Brain

-One way to look at the difference between alcoholic and non alcoholic brains is via this research by the University of Oxford, which tracked participants, their drinking habits and health outcomes for 30 years.
+One way to look at the difference between alcoholic and non alcoholic brains is via this research by the University of Oxford, which tracked participants, their drinking habits, and health outcomes for 30 years.